LuisTormes18/drink-finder/README.md

 ## Demo

-If you want to see the demo of this proyect deployed, you can visit [Demo of the proyect](https://lt-drinkfinder.netlify.app/)
+If you want to see the demo of this project deployed, you can visit [Demo of the project](https://lt-drinkfinder.netlify.app/)